Published 11th July 2023

 As discussed, central banks create or reduce the supply of cash at will, whereas Bitcoin’s supply is completely fixed.
 This means that if more people buy Bitcoin, its value is guaranteed to increase.

 A secure system that protects anonymity for its users

 Although blockchain is a public ledger where you can see all the transactions, it doesn’t record users’ identities, so your personal details can’t be shared with a third party.
 Transactions are very secure because the blockchain is virtually impossible to hack.

-How do Bitcoin transactions work?
+How does Bitcoin actually work?

 When someone sends you Bitcoin, the network checks that the sender’s public key has enough funds to make the payment and that the private key was used to authorise it.

-Where do I buy Bitcoin?
+How do I buy Bitcoin?

 Like anything in the digital world, it is good practice to have excellent privacy and security measures in place.
 We suggest when you start your journey into the world of crypto to create a separate email address.
 This will mean that if your email address is compromised then your information regarding your crypto activities will still be safe.

-Most people opt for a digital wallet – software that contains your public and private key and interacts with the blockchain, keeping a record of your balance.
+Most people opt for a digital wallet – software that contains your public and private keys and interacts with the blockchain, keeping a record of your balance.
 A wallet lets you have full control over your keys.